-The University of Florida’s Health Science Center, with the College of Dentistry is committed to developing and expanding clinical research involving patients and other participants.
-The intent of clinical research is to explore the effectiveness and safety of medication, devices, diagnostic products, and treatment regimens, which can lead to improved oral health care.
+The University of Florida’s Academic Health Center and the College of Dentistry is committed to developing and expanding clinical research involving patients and other participants.
+The intent of clinical research is to explore the effectiveness and safety of medication, devices, diagnostic products and treatment regimens, which can lead to improved oral health care.

-Find a research study For individuals interested in finding or participating in a research study, the CTSI provides a searchable database with contact information.
-The CTSI’s Study Connect site provides a resource for researchers who need assistance with recruitment.
+For individuals interested in finding or participating in a research study, the CTSI provides a searchable database with contact information.
+The CTSI’s Research Studies and Clinical Trials site provides a resource for researchers who need assistance with recruitment.

-ClinicalTrials.gov “ClinicalTrials.gov is a registry and results database of publically and privately supported studies of human participants conducted around the world.”
+“ClinicalTrials.gov is a registry and results database of publically and privately supported studies of human participants conducted around the world.”
+They are a resource provided by the U.S. National Library of Medicine and are partnered with NIH.
 Most human research studies conducted at UF are required to register with ClinicalTrials.gov.
 For more information, contact the RAC office.

 Dental Research Informatics